waltr21/343/overview/PITCHME.md

    }
 }
 ```
+Note:
+Make note of the include statements, as well as the pointers, and namespace "::" characters.

+Notice how such a simple task is complicated in C++ because C++ has different concerns than Python.
 ---
 Python seems to be more English-like, while C++ includes some constructs that may be confusing (What is "::" for instance?).